Sausage Gravy Recipe

 Step Four: Stir in Flour

 The next step is to stir in the flour.
-I wasn’t sure how well this could be done in the cast iron pan, but it worked out great.
+I wasn’t sure how well this would work in the cast iron pan, but it worked out great.

 Step Five: Stir Til Flour Mixes

-The flour pretty well disappears and will be ready for the milk to be added when the flour is fully mixed with the sausage.
-Note that the sausage stays in pieces as you mix in the flour, just the way you want it.
+When thoroughly mixed with the sausage, the flour disappears and is ready for the milk to be added.
+Note that the sausage stays in pieces as you mix it in the flour, just the way you want it.

 Step Six: Add Milk

-For years we’ve been making “cream chipped beef on toast” as a special treat for family, so I was used to adding milk to recipes that called for a “sauce” that thickens up as it’s heated.
-That’s exactly what happened here, we stirred the milk, flour, and sausage mixture until it had the consistency of a gravy.
+For years, we’ve been making “cream chipped beef on toast” as a special treat for family, so I was used to adding milk to recipes that called for a “sauce” that thickens as it’s heated.
+That’s precisely what happened here.
+We stirred the milk, flour, and sausage mixture until it had the consistency of gravy.

 Step Seven: Stir to Thicken

-As you can see, the heated mixture becomes a gravy, and just right as a topping.
-We let it simmer for a few minutes, just to be sure.
+As you can see, the heated mixture becomes gravy, just right as a topping.
+We let it simmer for a few minutes just to be sure.

 Step Eight: Cook Biscuits

-While the sausage gravy was being made, I was cooking some lite and fluffy biscuits.
-We had it timed just right and were able to top the biscuits with the sausage gravy for dinner while they were both hot and tasty.
-With a little salt and pepper to bring out the sausage flavor, we had plenty to eat and fully enjoyed the texture and savory taste.
+While the sausage gravy was made, I cooked some light and fluffy biscuits.
+It was timed just right so we could top the biscuits with the sausage gravy for dinner while they were hot and tasty.
+With a bit of salt and pepper to bring out the sausage flavor, we had plenty to eat and thoroughly enjoyed the texture and savory taste.

 Finished Product